INSaFLU/insaflu_docs/docs/output_visualization.rst

   - Each locus-specific amino acid alignment exclusively enrolls samples color-coded as GREEN or YELLOW for the respective locus in the coverage interactive report (see meaning above).
 For YELLOW cases (i.e. incomplete locus), undefined amino acids (“X”) are automatically introduced in low coverage regions at a user-selected coverage thresholds.

-E. Explore the **Intra-host minor variants annotation (and uncovering of putative mixed infections)** panel ...........................................................................................................
+F. Explore the **Intra-host minor variants annotation (and uncovering of putative mixed infections)** panel ...........................................................................................................

 Within this panel you can explore a graph plotting the proportion of iSNV at frequency at 1-50%  (minor iSNVs) and at frequency 50-90%, and download the list of all detected and annotated minor iSNVs (i.e., SNV displaying intra-sample variation at frequency between 1 and 50% - minor variants) for the project.